-Engineer.
-Areas of liquefaction and weak soils shall be identified.

-- D. A biological monitor shall conduct surveys for special status species covering the slough crossing and the staging areas within two weeks of beginning that portion of the work, as called for in the Biological Opinion (Exhibit M).
+- I. Submit 3 copies of a soils report prepared and stamped by a licensed Geotechnical Engineer.
+Areas of liquefaction and weak soils shall be identified. - J. A biological monitor shall conduct surveys for special status species covering the slough crossing and the staging areas within two weeks of beginning that portion of the work, as called for in the Biological Opinion (Exhibit M).
 Results of the surveys shall be submitted to Environmental Planning staff.
 A biological monitor shall be on site during all drilling and construction of the crossing.
 Final plans shall show the location of exclusionary fencing.
-Recommendations of the Biological opinion, including follow up monitoring of relocated individuals, shall be followed. - III.
-All construction shall be performed according to the approved plans for the Building Permit.
-Prior to final building inspection, the applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved Building Permit plans shall be installed. - B. All inspections required by the building permit shall be completed to the satisfaction of the County Building Official and Santa Cruz County Environmental Planning. - C. The project must comply with all recommendations of the approved soils reports. - D. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
-The procedures established in Sections 16.40.040 and 16.42.100, shall be observed. - IV.
-Operational Conditions - A. In the event that future County inspections of the subject property disclose noncompliance with any Conditions of this approval or any violation of the County Code, the owner shall pay to the County the full cost of such County inspections, including any follow-up inspections and/or necessary enforcement actions, up to and including permit revocation. - V. As a condition of this development approval, the holder of this development approval ("Development Approval Holder"), is required to defend, indemnify, and hold harmless the COUNTY, its officers, employees, and agents, from and against any claim (including attorneys' fees), against the COUNTY, it officers, employees, and agents to attack, set aside, void, or arrul this development approval of the COUNTY or any subsequent amendment of this development approval which is requested by the Development Approval Holder.
+Recommendations of the Biological opinion, including follow up monitoring of relocated individuals, shall be followed. - II.
+All construction shall be performed according to the approved plans.
+The applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved plans shall be installed. - B. All inspections required by this permit shall be completed to the satisfaction of the County Building Official and Santa Cruz County Environmental Planning. - C. A site inspection is required prior to final Planning Department approval of the proposed work; notify Environmental Planning (Bob Loveland 454-3163) upon project completion for final inspection and clearance. - D. The project must comply with all recommendations of the approved technical reports. - E. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coronerif the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
+The procedures established in Sections 16.40.040 and 16.42.100. shall be observed. - III.
+Operational Conditions - A. In the event that future County inspections of the subject property disclose noncompliance with any Conditions of this approval or any violation of the County Code, the owner shall pay to the County the full cost of such County inspections, including any follow-up inspections and/or necessary enforcement actions, up to and including permit revocation.